 Offered prices can be binding so you need to make sure that your prices are calculated very carefully and checked before you submit the tender.
 However, preparing a Bill of Quantities (BoQ) and winning a tender does not always mean that you will be paid according to the BoQs you submitted.
-Clients may want to negotiate further.
+Clients may want to negotiate further before the contract is signed.